Learn how to explain the history of enslavement to kids with these children’s books about slavery, from the Underground Railroad to Frederick Douglas.

 Underground Railroad in Newton, MA

-I was a chaperone for a field trip a few years ago for my oldest 5th grade slavery unit, and we visited the Jackson Homestead and Museum where they showed us this shallow dry well in the basement that might have been used as a root cellar.
-It also hid the slaves until they could be disguised and put on a railroad to Canada.
+I was a chaperone for a field trip a few years ago for my oldest 5th grade enslavement unit, and we visited the Jackson Homestead and Museum where they showed us this shallow dry well in the basement that might have been used as a root cellar.
+It also hid the escaped enslaved people until they could be disguised and put on a railroad to Canada.
 I really like that my town had liberal leanings hundreds of years ago.

 Jackson Homestead and Museum in Newton, MA

 And now enslavement has come full circle in 5th grade where my daughter and her classmates are reading about Colonial America as well as reading chapter books about enslavement.

 Her teacher says, “We’ve discussed the use of enslaved people on Southern plantations and how important they were economically for the south.”
 She asks the parents to discuss enslavement with our kids by asking them questions.
 Some of these questions include:

 What dangers did enslaved people face on the Underground Railroad?

 What was life like for enslaved people?

 How did people help the enslaved people on the Underground Railroad?

 Who helped runaway enslaved people?